vmxdev/xenoeye/CONFIG.md

 `dump`: time (in seconds) between dumps of moving average values.
 Default is 0 (dump disabled).
 If you want to see the current values of the moving averages, set this option

-`fields`: array of netflow fields over which the collector will monitor the moving average.
+`fields`: array of netflow fields and functions over which the collector will monitor the moving average.
 The fields are the same as in the `fwm` section

 `mem-m`: memory size (in megabytes) for .
 Default 256M